codeandtheory/strategy-dashboard-new/AIRTABLE_AUTOMATION_STEPS.md

 4. Click **"Save"**

+**Important:**
-**Important:** After saving, note the action name/number (e.g., "Action 2" or "Create Image Record").
-You'll need this in the next step.
+- After saving, note the action name/number (e.g., "Action 3" or "Create Image Record")
+- You'll need this Record ID in the "Generate Image" step
+- Make sure this action comes BEFORE "Generate Image" in your workflow

 ---